MJZMA/MJZMA/README.md

 ## Hi there 👋 I'm Michael Ma

 - I'm a Mathematics and Economics student at the University of Toronto St. George Campus
-- I'm currently at BMO as a Financial Analyst Intern making spreadsheets simpler, more efficient, and faster using VBA, Python, and SQL.
-I'll be joining OMERS as a Capital Markets Performance Analytics Intern in the fall.
+- I'm currently interning at the Ontario Municipal Employees Retirement System (OMERS), a Canadian Pension fund, working on performance reporting and attribution.

 ⚡ Fun fact:
 - I can sing a song only after listening to it twice (with lyrics on hand ofc)